craftercms/docs/source/contribute/index.rst

-:is-up-to-date: False
+:is-up-to-date: True

-..
-Section outline
-   9.1 Source Code
-   9.2 Acknowledgements
+:last-updated: 4.1.1

 .. _contribute:

 ==========
 Contribute
 ==========
 CrafterCMS welcomes your contributions!
 All of our code is open source and is hosted on GitHub at https://github.com/craftercms.
 CrafterCMS is written in Java and React.

 ----------
 Extensions
 ----------

-The best way to contribute to CrafterCMS is to create new extensions (plugins and blueprints) as explained in the :ref:`extensions`  section, and get those listed on our `marketplace<https://craftercms.com/marketplace>`.
+The best way to contribute to CrafterCMS is to create new extensions (plugins and blueprints) as explained in the :ref:`extensions`  section, and get those listed on our `marketplace <https://craftercms.com/marketplace>`_.

 -------------
 Documentation
 -------------
 Documentation help is greatly appreciated.
 We use Sphinx-doc to build our documentation using the following high-level template: